vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 Enter-PSSession -ComputerName {IP} -Credential {Box Hostname}\pbadmin
 {% endhighlight %}

-Here's a breakdown of the commands:
+Here's an explanation:

 1. We start the `winrm` service, because we need it to manage remote administration task on other machines (like our Peakboard Box).
 2. We whitelist the IP address of the Peakboard Box.
 3. We start a remote session in the Peakboard Box.
-You will be prompted for the adminstrator's password.
+There is a prompt for the adminstrator's password.

 ![image](/assets/2025-04-10/020.png)